-Do Capital letters affect SEO?
+Do Capital letters or camelcase affect SEO?

 I’m very curious about this question because it raises a couple of interesting questions about our SEO services and Google rankings.
 The question of whether capital letters within the Url, Title tag or Meta Description affect your search ranking in Google.

-Today I was working on SEO for a client on when I did a search for Curt Gowdy State Park.
+Today I was working on SEO for a client when I did a search for Curt Gowdy State Park.
 What was interesting is that when I did a search for lower case curt gowdy state park, I found a different number of search results.
 Check out the images:

 Google Keyword Tool:

 As you can see, the Google Keyword tool combined my keyword phrases into one result at the bottom.
 So, with regards to the Google Keyword tool, the keyword phrase is the same.

 For all intents and purposes, I’m asking Google for the same thing but what’s with the disparity with the search results and resulting pages?
 After looking through all of the differences between the search rankings, I noticed that in this instance, the rankings were identical for both searches.